tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 Attester, which will forward the error to the client.

-The Issuer determines the correct Issuer Key by using the decrypted Origin Name value and AccessTokenRequest.token_key_id.
-If there is no Issuer Key whose truncated key ID matches AccessTokenRequest.token_key_id, the Issuer MUST return an HTTP 401 error to Attester, which will forward the error to the client.
+The Issuer determines the correct Issuer Key by using the decrypted Origin Name value and TokenRequest.issuer_key_id.
+If there is no Issuer Key whose truncated key ID matches TokenRequest.issuer_key_id, the Issuer MUST return an HTTP 401 error to Attester, which will forward the error to the client.
 The Attester learns that the client's view of the Origin key was invalid in the process.

 ## Issuer-to-Attester Response {#response-one}

-If the Issuer is willing to give a token to the Client, the Issuer decrypts AccessTokenRequest.encrypted_origin_name to discover "origin".
+If the Issuer is willing to give a token to the Client, the Issuer decrypts TokenRequest.encrypted_origin_name to discover "origin".
 If this fails, the Issuer rejects the request with a 400 error.
 Otherwise, the Issuer validates and processes the token request with Issuer Origin Secret corresponding to the designated Origin as described in {{issuer-stable-mapping}}.
 If this fails, the Issuer rejects the request with a 400 error.
-Otherwise, the output is client_origin_index_result.
+Otherwise, the output is index_result.

 The Issuer completes the issuance flow by computing a blinded response as follows:

 ~~~
-blind_sig = rsabssa_blind_sign(skP, AccessTokenRequest.blinded_req)
+blind_sig = rsabssa_blind_sign(skP, TokenRequest.blinded_msg)
 ~~~

 `skP` is the private key corresponding to Issuer Key, known only to the Issuer.

-The Issuer generates an HTTP response with status code 200 whose body consists of blind_sig, with the content type set as "message/token-response" and the client_origin_index_result set in the "Sec-Token-Origin" header.
+The Issuer generates an HTTP response with status code 200 whose body consists of blind_sig, with the content type set as "message/token-response" and the index_result set in the "Sec-Token-Origin" header.

 ~~~
 :status = 200
 content-type = message/token-response
 content-length = 512
-sec-token-origin = client_origin_index_result
+sec-token-origin = index_result

 <Bytes containing the blind_sig>
 ~~~